The 50 Most Romantic Love Songs Ever Written

 "Remind Me," by Brad Paisley ft.
 Carrie Underwood (2011)

-Romantic ballads are brought to another level when they're performed as a duet, especially in the country music genre.
+Romantic ballads are brought to another level when they're performed as duets, especially in the country music genre.
 Such is the case for Brad Paisley and Carrie Underwood's "Remind Me."
 Trust us: This one's worth a listen.
 (Or five.)

-If the early 2000s brought us anything worthwhile, it was this overnight hit from Dashboard Confessional, featuring lyrics like “You have stolen my heart," and "You are the best one of the best ones,” and the emotional music video, to boot.
+If the early '00s brought us anything worthwhile, it was this hit from the earnest band Dashboard Confessional, featuring lyrics like, "You have stolen my heart," and "You are the best one of the best ones."

 "Your Hand in Mine," by Explosions in the Sky (2003)

-Sure, "Your Hand in Mine" is lyricless and wholly instrumental, but hear us out.
-While writing the soundtrack for the 2004 box-office success that was Friday Night Lights, Explosions in the Sky composed "Your Hand in Mine," a track so beautiful and emotional, it transforms into something undoubtedly romantic in composition.
-After one listen you'll understand why the tune deserves to be on this list of romantic songs and mixed in with big-league showrunners like “Can’t Help Falling in Love.”
+Sure, "Your Hand in Mine" is totally instrumental, but hear us out.
+While writing the soundtrack for the 2004 box-office success that was Friday Night Lights, Explosions in the Sky composed "Your Hand in Mine," a track that doesn't need lyrics to make you feel.
+After one listen you'll understand why the tune deserves to be in league with the rest of these romantic tunes.